pulse00/async-bundle/README.md

 }
 ```

-Now the call to `transcodeFile` will be intercepted and delegated to a backend worker.
+Now any call to `transcodeFile` will be intercepted and delegated to a backend worker.

+Methods annotated with `@Async` need to adhere to the following contract:

+1. The method arguments must be serializable (no resources, e.g. doctrine connections)
+2. The method should not return anything (any return value will be lost)

+If you need to react to something happening inside your backend worker, you can simply dispatch
+events when it's done.

+Note the `service` attribute of the `@Async` annotation: This must match the service
+ID of the symfony service this class represents.
+Unfortunately this has to been set for now as i am
+not aware of any means to infer the service id of an object during runtime.

 ### Configuration